 Calculate Inauspicious Flying Stars

-Feng shui guru Lillian Too explains that time dimension is part of feng shui and is governed by the nine numbers of Chinese numerology.
-These numbers are arranged on the Lo Shui grid (nine squares).
-In Flying Star feng shui, these numbers rotate through the grid in fix patterns that can be applied to your home via compass directions.
-These numbers are referred to as flying stars.
-Each one has a specific set of energies assigned to it.
+In feng shui time dimension is governed by the nine numbers used in Chinese numerology.
+These numbers are arranged on the Lo Shu grid (nine squares).
+In Flying Star Feng Shui, the numbers rotate through the grid in fixed patterns that you can apply to your home via compass directions.
+These numbers represent the flying stars.

 Use Correct Calendar Date